clamstew/jods/docs/docs/playwright-screenshots.md

 ## 🧠 Best Practices

+1. **Add data-testid attributes** to all major section components
-1. Take screenshots after significant UI changes
+2. Take screenshots after significant UI changes
-2. Use component screenshots for focused testing of specific UI elements
+3. Use component screenshots for focused testing of specific UI elements
-3. Use section screenshots for marketing and documentation materials
+4. Use section screenshots for marketing and documentation materials
-4. Create baseline screenshots before major redesigns for reference
+5. Create baseline screenshots before major redesigns for reference
-5. Include screenshots in PR descriptions for visual reviews
+6. Include screenshots in PR descriptions for visual reviews
-6. Use screenshots for marketing materials and documentation updates
+7. Use screenshots for marketing materials and documentation updates
-7. Store screenshot sets for each major release for reference
+8. Store screenshot sets for each major release for reference
-8. When comparing design changes, always use timestamped versions against baselines
+9. When comparing design changes, always use timestamped versions against baselines
-9. Clean up older timestamped screenshots periodically to save space
+10. Clean up older timestamped screenshots periodically to save space

 ## 🔗 Related Resources